American Legislative Exchange Council: Since 2011

 ALEC responded by releasing a statement describing efforts by its critics as a "campaign launched by a coalition of extreme liberal activists committed to silencing anyone who disagrees with their agenda".
 Doug Clopp of Common Cause credited ALEC Exposed for the successful campaign, saying that "for 40 years you couldn't get the kind of accountability we're seeing now because ALEC, its members, its legislators, its bills were secret."

 Former Visa Inc. lobbyist, Newt Gingrich aide, and GOPAC executive director, Lisa B. Nelson, succeeded Scheberle as CEO of ALEC in 2014.

 In late 2014, a number of technology-oriented companies such as Google, Microsoft, Facebook, eBay, and Yahoo! announced that they were ending their ties to ALEC.
 Multiple companies cited environmental concerns as a point of contention with the organization.
 Google Executive Chairman Eric Schmidt remarked that ALEC was "just literally lying" about recent global climate change.
 Yahoo!, Uber, and Lyft also announced withdrawals later that same week.
 Occidental Petroleum and Northrop Grumman also cut ties with ALEC.
 In response to the departure of Northrop Grumman, an ALEC spokesperson said, "Like any other membership group, membership in ALEC ebbs and flows, and in 2014 we gained far more private-sector members than we lost."
 T-Mobile and BP severed ties with ALEC in 2015.

+In 2023, ALEC held its fiftieth anniversary celebrations in Washington, D.C.
+The celebrations included a gala event at the National Portrait Gallery.

+ALEC is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from The Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.